The annual staff holiday party is a milestone of sorts for most businesses.

 The tone this celebration takes will depend in large part on the corporate culture you dwell within.
 Dinner jackets, diamonds and string quartets are fine for some, while others will prefer boots, beer and BBQ.

-Whichever fits your team better, there are a few things I’ve learned about planning staff parties over the years:
+Whichever fits your team better, there are a few things I’ve learned about planning Christmas or holiday staff parties over the years.
+These are the best staff holiday party tips to keep in mind.

 This is a STAFF party, not a CEO soiree, or a management mixer.